 While Shi worked on Pixar’s Inside Out, inspiration struck and the idea for Bao came along.
 Shi said, “I really wanted to tell a story that explored the relationship with an overprotective parent learning to let go of her kid.”

 Bao’s earliest sketches date back to January 2014.
 This was Shi’s side project and she pulled inspiration from classic fairy tales along with her experience as an only child.

-She brainstormed different steamed bun characters when the thought of a mother smothering her baby steamed bun came to mind.
+She brainstormed different steamed bun characters when the thought of Bao.

-As an only child of Chinese immigrant parents, growing up in Toronto, Shi could personally relate to the idea of a steam bun being coddled to death by a loving and overprotective parent.
+As an only child of Chinese immigrant parents, growing up in Toronto, Shi could relate to how an overprotective parent can coddle their child (in this case, a steam bun) to death

 Shi worked solo on this project for around 2 years until she finally brought a team on board.